 The shar-pei grooming regime is relatively straight forward.
 Their coats do not require much maintenance, usually just a weekly brush out to remove dead hair.
 They do shed, but it is not excessive.

 If they do need a bath, the biggest concern is ensuring that, if they are particularly wrinkly, you properly dry in between the folds.
 They can be prone to skin infections.
 They may also need their mouth cleaned after eating.

 Their very small ears can also be prone to developing infections.
 Making sure that they are cleaned with a high-quality cleanser is often recommended.

 They are not keen on roughhousing and it is important that training is done using positive reinforcement methods.
-Trying to force a Shar-Pei to comply will usually not end well.
-They are known for their stubborn and willful nature, and patience and commitment will be required to guarantee success.
+Trying to force a shar-pei to comply will usually not end well.

 Common Health Problems

-The Shar-Pei can be prone to a number of different health conditions.
-Many of these are likely attributable to the irresponsible overbreeding that occurred when their popularity exploded in the eighties.
+The shar-pei can be prone to many different health conditions.
+Many of these are likely attributable to the irresponsible overbreeding that occurred when their popularity exploded in the 1980s.